Keshx-3/SIGNSENSE/README.md

 # Sign Sense: Sign Language Translation

-**Sign Sense** is a desktop application designed to assist users in translating between spoken language and Indian sign language.
-The application offers both a translation tool and a chatbot that helps users clarify any doubts regarding sign language using OpenAI's API.
+**Sign Sense** is a system that converts Indian Sign Language (ISL) to text and vice versa across various regional languages.
+SignSense is designed to empower the speech and hearing-impaired community by facilitating seamless communication in their native languages.

 ## Features